 Even more importantly, you need to deliver your promise in a way that is even better than what was expected.
-If you promised A level content, deliver A+ content.
+If you promised A-level content, deliver A+ content.

-The reason for this is not only to impress each expert featured in your roundup, but to make anyone who wasn’t featured jealous.
+The reason for this is not only to impress each expert featured in your roundup but to make anyone who wasn’t featured jealous.
 Especially the ones who ignored you.

 First: Trim the fat

 Once we received all of the tips by the deadline we had given ourselves, we needed to pull out some of the juicier pointers.

 The ebook would contain the full responses to encourage more people to download (which you can do by clicking here: 46 Expert Tips Ebook).

 Second: Design the content

 We have two designers, so luckily one was able to work on the ebook and one focused on the infographic.
 This process took about a week.

 Third: Revise, revise, revise

 When you’re compiling content that is very rich and text-heavy, you will likely become eager to get it published and pushed out as soon as possible.

 When in doubt, wait a day after you complete the content and look it over again with fresh eyes.
 You might be surprised by what you find.

 The worst thing you can do is publish something and then have the influencer email you telling you that you misspelled their name, or used an incorrect picture to represent them.

 Outreach round two

-So now that you’re post is completed and it’s published on your blog error free, you can just sit back and wait for the shares and backlinks to skyrocket.
+So now that your post is completed and it’s published on your blog error free, you can just sit back and wait for the shares and backlinks to skyrocket.
 Wrong!
 You’re not done yet.